-Dr. Lai's research covers China's domestic political economy (reform strategies, national-local relations, regional development and ethnic areas), governance (including protests, state-societal relations and institutional development), and foreign policy (domestic linkage, energy security and soft power).
-He has published eight books, twenty book chapters, as well as produced nineteen refereed journal articles.
+Dr. Lai's research covers China's domestic political economy (reform strategies, national-local relations, regional development and ethnic areas), international political economy (including energy diplomacy and overseas expansion of the national energy firms), governance (including protests, state-societal relations, institutional development, and transformation and vitality of the regime), and foreign policy (domestic linkage and soft power).
+His academic publications in English include eight books, over twenty refereed journal articles, and twenty book chapters.

-His research has been published in leading or major journals in the field such as China Quarterly, China Journal, and Modern China, Eurasian Geography and Economics, Third World Quarterly, as well as established journals such as Journal of Contemporary China and Asian Perspective.
+His research has been published in major journals in the field such as China Quarterly, China Journal, and Modern China, Eurasian Geography and Economics, Third World Quarterly, as well as established journals such as Journal of Contemporary China and Asian Perspective.
 His article on China's western development (2002) is one of the most frequently cited on the topic.
 His co-authored article on protests (Chung, Lai and Xia 2006) has been included in a collection of seminal works on Chinese politics (Routledge, 2009).
 His other often-cited articles cover China's energy security and diplomacy and religious activities.
-His publications become readings for leading universities in the US, Europe and Asia.
+His publications have been assigned as readings at leading universities in the US, Canada, UK, and Asia.
+These universities include Harvard, Michigan, Southern California, Case Western Reserve, George Washington, Arizona State, Leeds, Ottawa, York (Canada), Beijing, Shanghai Jiaotong, Zhejiang, and National Singapore.

 Dr. Lai is also a prolific media commentator on China.
-His opinions and analyses appear in influential outlets including the Financial Times, China Daily, Far Eastern Economic Review, the International Economy magazine, the Straits Times and the Lianhe Zaobao (in Singapore).
+His opinions, analyses and comments appear in influential outlets including the Financial Times, China Daily, Far Eastern Economic Review, the International Economy magazine, South China Morning Post, the Straits Times and the Lianhe Zaobao (in Singapore).
 Some of his ideas have found echoes in China's subsequent management of domestic and external crises, foreign affairs, macro-economic and major local issues.

 Governance; Protests and religious activities; Elite politics and leadership; Central-local relations; Democratisation and political reform; Ethnic policy; Religious policy; Economic reform and transition; Regional developmental programmes; Domestic sources of foreign policy; Economic diplomacy; China's soft power and international relations.

-Topics related to China: Economic reform and transition; regional developmental programs, especially western development and central regional development; governance and institutional renewal; energy and maritime diplomacy; policies for addressing income and regional inequalities.
+Topics related to China: Governance and institutional renewal; authoritarianism and evolution; economic reform and transition; central-local relations; regional developmental programs, especially western development and central regional development; policies for addressing regional inequalities.
+Foreign affairs, international political economy, global governance.

 Dr Lai is interested in supervising PhD students or Master by Research (MRes) students in the following areas:

-Regional developmental programs, especially western development, central regional development, and northeast revival; Economic reform and transition; Central-local relations; Governance and institutional reform (including crisis management and ideological formulation); Elite politics and leadership; Democratisation and political reform; Ethnic policy; Religious policy and religious activities; Protests; Economic diplomacy; China's soft power; China's international relations; China's international political economy; Domestic sources of foreign policy; Linkage between domestic and external politics (and political economy); China's energy security and energy diplomacy; China's energy policy and energy sector.
+Governance and institutional reform (including crisis management and ideological formulation); Authoritarianism, political stability and protests; Elite politics and leadership; Democratisation and political reform; Ethnic policy; Religious policy and religious activities; Economic diplomacy; China's soft power; China's international relations; China's international political economy; Linkage between domestic and external politics (and political economy); China's energy security and energy diplomacy; China's energy policy and energy sector; Regional developmental programs, especially western development, central regional development, and northeast revival; Political economy of economic reform and transition; Central-local relations.